-In this way we will use the “Square” button for the left click, and the “Circle” button for the right-click of the mouse.
-You can change this settings for any other that you prefer.
-The final configuration of the PS3 Gamepad buttonsin on JoyToKey is the following:
+In this way, we will use the “Square” button for the left click, and the “Circle” button for the right-click of the mouse.
+You can change these settings for any other that you prefer.
+The final configuration of the PS3 Gamepad buttons on JoyToKey is the following:

 Stick1: Left Stick

 Button 2: O